 A publication celebrating the colorful writings of Tom Wolfe

-Around the time that I was assigned this publication project for my typography class, I was also enrolled in a literature class that focused on the writings of Tom Wolfe.
-I was captivated by his one of a kind non–fictional writing style and ability to create imagery out of words on a page.
+I am captivated by Wolfe’s one of a kind non–fictional writing style and ability to create imagery out of words on a page.
 I was so inspired by his work that I wanted to create a publication that celebrates him as an author and shows readers a good way to dive into his densely packed novels.
 My main focus was to create a visual hierarchy and type styling that made the readers feel as if they are seamlessly gliding through the type.
 I believe Tom Wolfe’s words should look as beautiful as they read!

 A brand that represents my design philosophy and visual aesthetic

 In my personal brand, I wanted to show what I love the most: the process.
 I believe in sketching it out, scanning it in, printing it out, cutting it up, gluing it back together, and talking it out.
 For my personal brand, I wanted to show the beauty of raw materials in the beginning steps of my design process.
 In this case, I chose to emphasize my favorite material to work with: printmaking ink.
-There’s something about the mixing of color that excites me down deep in my soul!
 The unpredictable quality of hand-inking my own business cards and stationery can be seen as a metaphor for my life goal to be honest, genuine, and transparent in all that I do.

 Creation Care Week